 Does the camp provide lunch/snacks, or do parents need to provide them?

-Campers registered for both morning and afternoon camps within the same week should bring a lunch to enjoy in between.
-All campers should bring a snack and a water bottle daily.
+Campers enrolled in both morning and afternoon sessions within the same week should bring a lunch to enjoy during the supervised break between sessions.
+All campers should bring a snack and water bottle daily.

 What is the typical daily schedule for campers?